Delay-Phase Precoding for Wideband THz Massive MIMO: Introduction

 \subsection{Our contributions}

 In this paper, we first analyze the performance loss caused by the beam split effect, and then we propose the delay-phase precoding (DPP) architecture to mitigate the beam split effect in THz massive MIMO systems.
-Specifically, the contributions of this paper can be summarized as follows. \begin{itemize} \item We first reveal and quantify the beam split effect, i.e., the THz rainbow, in wideband THz massive MIMO systems.
-Specifically, the relationship between the array gain loss and the system parameters, including the bandwidth, the central carrier frequency, path directions, and the number of antennas, is analyzed.
-Based on this analysis, we define a metric called the beam split ratio to evaluate the degree of the beam split effect, which clearly shows how serious the beam split effect is in wideband THz massive MIMO systems. \item We propose a new precoding architecture, namely DPP, to mitigate the beam split effect.
-In the proposed DPP, a new precoding layer, which is a time delay (TD) network, is introduced between the RF chains and frequency-independent PSs in the conventional hybrid precoding architecture.
+The contributions of this paper can be summarized as follows. \begin{itemize} \item We first reveal and quantify the beam split effect, i.e., the THz rainbow, in wideband THz massive MIMO systems.
+The relationship between the array gain loss and the system parameters is analyzed.
+Based on this analysis, we define a metric called beam split ratio to evaluate the degree of the beam split effect, which clearly shows how serious the beam split effect is caused by the large bandwidth and large number of antennas in wideband THz massive MIMO systems. \item We propose a new precoding architecture, namely DPP, to mitigate the beam split effect.
+In the proposed DPP, a time delay (TD) network composed of a small number of TD elements, is introduced between the RF chains and frequency-independent PSs in the conventional hybrid precoding architecture.
 The PSs are still used to generate beams aligned with the target physical direction, while the time delays in the TD network are designed to make the beams aligned with the target physical directions across the entire bandwidth.
-In this way, the DPP architecture can convert \emph{frequency-independent} phase controlled beamforming into \emph{frequency-dependent} delay-phase controlled beamforming, which can significantly alleviate the array gain loss caused by the beam split effect. \item We further prove that beams generated by the DPP architecture are aligned with the target physical direction at different subcarriers, and they can achieve near-optimal array gain across the entire bandwidth. \item Finally, a hardware structure called true-time-delayers based DPP (TTD-DPP) is proposed to realize the concept of DPP, where the TD network is realized by a small number of TTDs between the RF chains and the PS network.
-The analysis illustrates that the proposed TTD-DPP structure is able to achieve a near-optimal achievable rate, which is supported by extensive simulation results. \end{itemize}
+In this way, the DPP architecture can convert \emph{frequency-independent} phase controlled beamforming into \emph{frequency-dependent} delay-phase controlled beamforming, which can significantly alleviate the array gain loss caused by the beam split effect. \item A hardware structure called true-time-delayers based DPP (TTD-DPP) is proposed to realize the concept of DPP, where the TD network is realized by a small number of TTDs between RF chains and the PS network.
+A corresponding precoding algorithm is proposed to realize precoder design supporting multiple data streams.
+The analysis and simulation results illustrate that the proposed TTD-DPP structure is able to achieve the near-optimal rate with higher energy efficiency\footnote{Simulation codes are provided to reproduce the results in this paper: http://oa.ee.tsinghua.edu.cn/dailinglong/publications/publications.html.}. \end{itemize}